Analyzing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 Earnings and Valuation

-This table compares Resideo Technologies and Latch’s revenue, earnings per share and valuation.
+This table compares Latch and Resideo Technologies’ revenue, earnings per share and valuation.

 |Gross Revenue